pirate-baby/Calendurr/README.md

 ```

 `id` is an opaque identifier. `priorityOrder` sorts tasks that share a date.
 A task with `status: 'done'` is complete; all other values are treated as open.
 Tasks without a `date` are not stored or displayed.

-## OK So What Will You Do With It?
-I am thinking of extending this as a view around TaskWarrior so you can see and manipulate tasks in a calendar-first interface.
-Or make the interface tool agnostic with adapters for each tool you might want to use (or more than one).

 ## What's Up With The Weather
 Lots of things in life depend on the weather, yet another thing that is difficult to get visually on most calendar apps.
 In this case it is baked in.